 Boiled Linseed Oil And CA Glue Finish

-Using BLO or boiled linseed oil and CA glue was first used when the CA glue finish was new and is an unnecessary step.
-This was first thought to give better adhesion with the glue and a wooden pen (there is another chemical reaction between the two).
+Using BLO or boiled linseed oil and CA glue was first used when the CA finish was new and is an unnecessary step.
+This was first thought to give better adhesion with the glue and wood (there is another chemical reaction between the two).
 Using BLO may help to colour the wood a little but super glue does this itself on some woods, more on this further on.
 The only time I use this BLO and CA glue finish is with an oily wood.
-Some wooden pens such as a Lignum Vitae pen might have adhesion problems with the wood to be on the safe side I use it.
+Some pens such as a Lignum Vitae pen might have adhesion problems with the wood to be on the safe side I use it.

-Wooden Pens With Dark Wood
+Pens With Dark Wood

 A wooden pen made with dark wood and a super glue finish can turn the pen jet black.
 This is undesirable as the wood grain can’t be seen and looks like black plastic.
-Through trial and error, it seems to be down to grain orientation and how many coatings applied.
+Through trial and error, it seems down to grain orientation and how many coatings applied.
 I couldn’t figure out how much the grain direction has to be off to affect it or if it was a different reaction between each blank.
-So I have stopped making wooden pens with Black palm and Bog Oak.
-African Blackwood doesn’t seem to be affected.
-For Wenge, a possible solution with treating the wood or I won’t use this one either.
+So I have stopped making pens with Black palm and Bog Oak.
+African Blackwood doesn’t seem affected.
+For Wenge, a solution with treating the wood or I won’t use this one either.